priyanshuphenomenal007/AI-Model-Failure-Analysis-Sonnet4/README.md

 ---

+---

-*Note: This clarification notice was added in October 2025 to ensure full transparency regarding the research methods, ethical intent, and data sources used in this project.*
+*Note: This clarification notice was added in October 2025 to ensure full transparency regarding the research methods, ethical scope, and academic intent of this project.
+The author conducted this audit independently as part of personal academic exploration into AI system behavior and reliability.*

 ---